-These are discussed in detail in the introductory Section of the data dictionary (Appendix III).
+These are discussed in detail in the introductory section of the data dictionary (appendix III).
 File naming conventions facilitate the creation of automatic procedures to generate and upload datasets.
-Therefore, they are an asset in themselves.
+Therefore, they are an asset in itself.

 File naming conventions are important in the short-term solution.
 They could become trivial in the long term, when the Member States provide an access service for the Commission to their map data instead of sending files out every six years.
+4 Harmonization, Coordination and Organizational Issues